gfoury/UX305FA-DSDT-Patch/README.md

 Sound won't work without a driver.
 I currently use VoodooHDA  for sound.
 It is available in `downloads/pkgs/`.
 If you want to try patching `AppleHDA`, the `SSDT-HACK.aml` already includes layout-3 properties.
 It is untested.

+### Once you have a network

 You still need CPU power management.
 See [the Beta branch of `Piker-Alpha/ssdtPRGen.sh`] (https://github.com/Piker-Alpha/ssdtPRGen.sh/tree/Beta).
 (The `master` branch will not work.)
 The `SSDT.aml` it generates needs to go in the EFI partition's `EFI/CLOVER/ACPI/patched` directory.

-You also need to add appropriate SMBIOS settings to `EFI/CLOVER/config.plist`, probably using a tool like Clover Configurator.
+To improve performance and to (potentially) enable Apple services, you need SMBIOS information configured.
+You can add appropriate SMBIOS settings to `EFI/CLOVER/config.plist`, probably using a tool like Clover Configurator.
 This guide does not cover the subject, but a good choice for `ProductName` is `MacBookAir7,2`.

 You're done!